7thLucas/full-app-6a275-ad3ee-4609/_doc/product-overview.md

 # Product Overview

 ## What it is
-A **single-user contact directory app**.
-It gives one person — the admin — a tidy, private place to keep every colleague's contact details and find the right person fast.
-The admin can **add**, **search**, and **organize contacts by department**, replacing scattered spreadsheets, sticky notes, and out-of-date address books.
+A **shared office contact directory app**.
+It gives a small office a tidy, central place to keep every colleague's contact details so anyone on the team can find the right person fast.
+Staff can **add**, **search**, and **organize contacts by department**, replacing scattered spreadsheets, sticky notes, and out-of-date address books.

 ## Who it's for
-- **A single admin (one person).** The app has exactly one user, who owns and maintains the directory.
-There is no shared access, no team logins, no multi-user self-service.
+- **Everyone in the small office.** Any staff member who needs to look up a coworker and find them in seconds is a user.
+The goal is fast self-service lookup for the whole team, not just one admin.
-- That one admin keeps the directory accurate as people join, move departments, or change roles — and is the only person who looks contacts up in it.
+- The directory is maintained for the office as people join, move departments, or change roles, and the whole team relies on it to reach the right colleague quickly.

 ## What a contact holds
 Each contact record captures: